Course Offerings

 Religion 2110-001: Eastern Religions

-Dr. Katherine Ulrich, Face-to-face
+Dr. Katherine Ulrich, TTh 9:30-10:45, Face-to-face

 Eastern Religions is a thematic introduction to the religious life of peoples of Asia (mainly in India, Southeast Asia, China, Tibet, and Japan, with cameo appearances by Korea, Nepal, Mongolia, and/or Siberia).
 We examine the deities, practices, discourses, religious 3 specialists, and subdivisions of the adherents of Asia’s major indigenous religious traditions while examining two broad themes.
 The first is death: we consider practices and beliefs involving bodies, (no) soul(s), and various options for the afterlife (or immortality, in the case of Daoism).
 The second broad theme for the course is that of pilgrimage, the environment, and sacred space.
 How do religious beliefs and practices shape people’s understandings of, movement to and through, and interactions with the environment around them?
 The religious traditions covered are Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Daoism, Shinto, Shamanism, and the folk, popular, or new religions of India, China, and Japan

-Religion 2110-001: Western Religions
+Religion 2120-001: Western Religions

-Dr. Charles Becknell, Virtual
+Dr. Hilary Lipka, Virtual

 Religion 312-001: Introduction to Islam